Which institution holds the most shares in Sterling Bancorp (STL)

 Sterling Bancorp (STL): Who are the competitors?

-The company’s main competitors (and peers) include Mercantile Bank Corporation (MBWM) that is trading 68.91% up over the past 12 months and Commerce Bancshares Inc. (CBSH) that is 63.33% higher over the same period.
-OFG Bancorp (OFG) is 130.70% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 5.53% from the last report on Feb 11, 2021 to stand at a total of 8.71 million short shares sold with a short interest ratio of 2.13.
+The company’s main competitors (and peers) include Mercantile Bank Corporation (MBWM) that is trading 50.88% up over the past 12 months and Commerce Bancshares Inc. (CBSH) that is 55.42% higher over the same period.
+OFG Bancorp (OFG) is 104.84% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -5.86% from the last report on Mar 14, 2021 to stand at a total of 9.22 million short shares sold with a short interest ratio of 2.13.